Search the Graduate POS Manual

 Doctoral candidates in Rhetoric and Professional Communication must submit a portfolio for diagnostic assessment of their scholarly writing.

 All candidates for the PhD in Rhetoric and Professional Communication must submit a portfolio for assessment no later than the announced deadline in their third semester in the program (not including summer terms; fourth semester if admitted with a bachelor’s degree).
-Failure to do so will constitute lack of satisfactory progress toward the degree.
+However, students enrolled in the program on a part-time basis (registered for fewer than 9 credits per semester and not appointed on a graduate assistantship), must submit a portfolio for assessment no later than the announced deadline in the semester immediately following the completion of 12 POS credits used toward meeting degree requirements.
+If admitted directly from a bachelor’s degree, the part-time student must submit a portfolio for assessment in the semester immediately following the completion of 18 graduate credits used toward meeting degree requirements.
+Failure to submit by the deadline will constitute lack of satisfactory progress toward the degree.

 If for any reason you wish to request a change in the procedure for the portfolio assessment (for example: extending the deadline), you must make a written request to the DOGE before the second Tuesday of the semester in which the exam is due, specifying the request and providing a rationale for it.
 The DOGE will decide if such requests will be granted.
 The chair of the RPC program area and the chair of the RPC Examinations Committee will be advised of the request made if approved by the DOGE.
 Normally, extensions are not granted except in extenuating circumstances.